mondeja/pre-commit-po-hooks/README.md

 - `-v/--value REGEX`: Can be passed multiple times.
 Indicates the regular expression that the last header passed in the argument `-h/--header` must match in the checked PO files.
+- `-n/--no-metadata`: When this option is passed, the hook instead checks that there is no metadata in the files, so it will exit with code 1 if some metadata is found in a file or 0 if there is no metadata in any files.

 [pypi-link]: https://pypi.org/project/pre-commit-po-hooks
 [pypi-version-badge-link]: https://img.shields.io/pypi/v/pre-commit-po-hooks